fizzed/stork/README.md

 Docker?
 Traditional deploy?

 Stork is a collection of utilities for optimizing your "after-build" workflow by filling in the gap between your Java build system and execution.
+Stork is system-agnostic and supports running your app anywhere (Docker, Vagrant, traditional systems).

  - [stork-launcher](#stork-launcher) will generate well-tested, rock solid, secure launcher scripts from a yaml configuration file for either console or daemon/service JVM apps